shopware/docs/resources/guidelines/testing/store/quality-guidelines-apps/README.md

     You can no longer advertise your Shopware certificates within the app description, in your app images, or in your manufacturer profile.
 The manufacturer/partner certificates are dynamically loaded at the end of each app description and published by us.
     {% endhint %}

-* Include several screenshots and descriptive images from the storefront and backend that represent the app functionality.
+* Include several screenshots and descriptive images from the Storefront and backend that represent the app functionality.
 They must show the app "in action", its configuration options, and how to use it.

 * Be sure that the app is assigned to the appropriate categories.